- Find a Trail

 The trail begins by following Moore Run (a creek) for about 2 miles.
 You will pass through two high mountain meadows and cross several small streams.
 After 2 miles, as the trail starts to steadily descend down McGowan Mountain toward Otter Creek, you will be treated to the sights and sounds of this remote region.
 Listen for the rushing rapids of Otter Creek far below.
 The view over the valley and of the mountains in the distance is breathtaking.

-The trail terminates at the valley floor, where it meets another rail-trail, the Otter Creek Trail, and the Possession Camp Trail.
-To reach both of these trails, you must cross the rather wide Otter Creek, so hike up your pant legs and plunge in-carefully!-if you plan to continue your trail adventure on the opposite shore.
+The trail terminates at the valley floor, where it meets two other rail-trails, the Otter Creek Trail and Possession Camp Trail.
+To reach both of these trails, you must cross the rather wide Otter Creek, so hike up your pant legs and plunge in—carefully!—if you plan to continue your trail adventure on the opposite shore.

-From Parsons, take County Road 219 south, and turn left on County Road 39 in the town of Porterwood.
-Continue to the town of Pheasant Run and turn left on Forest Service Road 828.
-Turn right on Forest Service Road 701 and then turn right on Forest Service Road 324, heading south.
+To reach the Moore Run Trail from Parsons, take County Road 219 south, and stay left at the fork to continue on Brooklyn Heights Road.
+Turn right on Forest Road 701 and then continue on FR 324, heading south.
 The trailhead, though hard to spot, is on the left.

 Traillink is a free service provided by Rails-to-Trails conservancy